cdoublev/css/doc/parse/value-definition.md

   - replace `initial` longhand values with the result from a round trip (parse then serialize): the `initial` value of `border-<side>-color` (among other properties) is defined with `currentColor` instead of `currentcolor` ([issue](https://github.com/w3c/csswg-drafts/issues/7629)) but not all `initial` values must serialize to lowercase (eg. `unicode-range`)
   - trim extra whitespace after `(` and `[` or before `]` and `)` in `value`
   - remove extra `[]` in `value`

+[CSS Fill and Stroke 3](https://drafts.fxtf.org/fill-stroke-3/) is supposed to supersede [SVG Strokes](https://svgwg.org/specs/strokes/), which is supposed to supersede [SVG 2](https://svgwg.org/svg2-draft/), but browsers only implement definitions from SVG 2, therefore all definitions from CSS Fill and Stroke 3 and SVG Strokes are ignored.